 - There are no other changes to the economic circumstances1 of the company;

-- The unplanned presence of the employees in Singapore is due to travel restrictions relating to COVID-19 and their physical presence in Singapore is temporary (generally not more than 183 days in year 2020 from the date of first arrival in Singapore); and
+- The unplanned presence of the employees in Singapore is due to travel restrictions relating to COVID-19 and their physical presence in Singapore up to 31 December 2020# is temporary; and

 - The activities performed by the employees during this unplanned presence would not have been performed in Singapore if not for the travel restrictions.